 - Ships with high drafts can be moored easily

-How Single Point Mooring (SPM) Works?
+How Single Point Mooring (SPM) Work?

 The offshore-anchored loading buoy is divided into different parts having dedicated functionality.

-The SPM is moored to the seabed using mooring arrangement which includes anchors, anchor chains, chain stoppers etc. The mooring arrangement is such that it permits the buoy to move freely within defined limits, considering wind, waves, current, and tanker ship conditions.
+The SPM is moored to the seabed using a mooring arrangement, which includes anchors, anchor chains, chain stoppers etc. The mooring arrangement is such that it permits the buoy to move freely within defined limits, considering wind, waves, current, and tanker ship conditions.
 The buoy is anchored to the seabed using anchor chains (legs) which are attached to the anchor point (gravity based or piled) on the seabed.
 Chain stoppers are used to connect the chains to the buoy.

 The part of the Single Point Mooring System (buoy body) which is floating above the water has a rotating part which connects to the tanker.
 The rotating part allows the tanker to get stable at its desired position around the buoy.
 The tanker is usually moored to the buoy by means of a hawser arrangement, which consists of nylon or polyester ropes shacked to an integrated hook on the buoy deck.
 Chafe chains are connected at the tanker end of the hawser to prevent damage from tanker fairlead.
 The mooring systems used for such offshore operations follow the standards put forth by Oil Companies International Marine Forum (OCIMF).

 Single Point Mooring Systems use a swivel system which connects the Pipeline End and Manifold (PLEM) to the buoy.
-The product swivel system provides flexibility of movement to the tankers during transfer of products.
+The product swivel system provides the flexibility of movement to the tankers during the transfer of products.
 This movable pipe-connection system prevents premature hose failure due to traction or bending stresses.

 - The tanker ship is moored to the buoy for loading or unloading of cargo.

-- A boat landing space on the the buoy deck provides access to the buoy for setting up the connections and securing the ship.
+- A boat landing space on the buoy deck provides access to the buoy for setting up the connections and securing the ship.